 It’s also a good plan to moisturise your skin after your wash it to really reduce drying.
 If you’re shaving skin that’s already dry and damaged, you’re much more likely to experience symptoms of sensitivity.

 Exfoliating is also a great way to prevent irritation when shaving sensitive skin.
 It removes the build up of dead skin cells and dirt, and helps to prevent ingrown hairs.
 Ingrown hairs are one of the main causes of shaving rash.
-(Find out more about preventing shaving rash and the impact of ingrown hairs.)
 When you exfoliate your face, you can use an exfoliating soap or your daily face wash and a cloth or flannel.
 Be sure to treat your face gently; don’t apply too much pressure when you use a cloth - let the texture of the material do the work.

 Your Shaving Cream or Soap